teerapongtha/FaceDetect_Public/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # User For Test
-test@gmail.com
+It will make you like the teacher.
+To be able to create checklist and add student information.
+Makes it possible to login the student role to attendance record. test@gmail.com
 1234